RaeRucker/Rae-Rucker/README.md

 Thank you for considering me for an opportunity with your company.

 ## Objective
 My experience in computer science has sparked a deep interest in cybersecurity, and I’m excited to shift my focus to this field.
-I’m particularly eager to join a Security Operations Center (SOC) as a Tier 1 Analyst."
+I’m particularly eager to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills